Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-create-table.md

     }
     ```

-7. Replace the `TODO2` with the following code:
+6. Replace the `TODO2` with the following code:

     ```js
     $('#create-table').click(createTable);
     ```

-8. Replace the `TODO3` with the following.
-Note the following about this code:
+7. Replace the `TODO3` with the following code.
+Note the following:
    - Your Excel.js business logic will be added to the function that is passed to `Excel.run`.
 This logic does not execute immediately.
-Instead it is added to a queue of pending commands.
+Instead, it is added to a queue of pending commands.
    - The `context.sync` method sends all queued commands to Excel for execution.
    - The `Excel.run` is followed by a `catch` block.
 This is a best practice that you should always follow.